 Taking a screenshot of Windows 10 is an entirely easy process.
-You can use the Prt Sc (Print Screen) keyboard button or Snipping Tool application to take a screenshot of the desired area.
-The latest version of Microsoft Word Document also comes with a built-in option that helps you to take the screenshot.
+You can use the Prt Sc (Print Screen) keyboard button or the Snipping Tool application to take a screenshot of the desired area.
+The latest version of Microsoft Word also comes with a built-in option that helps you take a screenshot.
 Those who are already working on a Word document and want to add a screenshot may find this feature useful.

 How to use Microsoft Word’s built-in Screenshot tool?